 1 cup fresh raspberries

-Prepare your tin with greaseproof paper on the base and pack aluminum foil around the cake tin as carefully as possible.
+- Prepare your tin with greaseproof paper on the base and pack aluminum foil around the outside of the cake tin as carefully as possible.
 Layer in three to four layers to ensure the water cannot get in.

 - Preheat the oven to 180°C/355F.

 - Combine the graham cracker crumbs, slivered almonds, sugar, salt and butter together and press into the base of the cake tin in an even layer.

 - Place in the oven for 10 minutes or until brown.

 - Remove from the oven and set aside to cool.
 Meanwhile, lower the oven to 160°C/325F.

 - For the filling, add all the cream cheese and mascarpone in a bowl and beat for 4 minutes until smooth, add the sugar in installments and beat until well incorporated after each addition.
 Add in the vanilla and pinch of salt and whip for a further minute.